SnoIsleTECHVGD/Retro-Remaster/README.md

 ---

 ### Vocab (1)
-- Entity: Generic way to refer to a ""thing"" in an engine.
-These are called ""GameObjects"" in Unity, ""Actors"" in Unreal Engine, etc.
+- Entity: Generic way to refer to a 'thing' in an engine.
+These are called 'GameObjects' in Unity, 'Actors' in Unreal Engine, etc.

 ---